Transportation in Cartagena

 Must do’s

-Plaza de Trinidad in Getsemaní is not a tourist square with expensive terraces.
-Instead, the charm here is to buy a beer and drink it on the steps in front of the church.
-There comes a nice mix of locals and tourists.
+Plaza de Trinidad in Getsemaní is a square that is very popular with locals.
+The charm here is to buy a beer and drink it on the steps in front of the church.
+The crowd is a nice mix of locals and tourists.
 Especially on the weekends, it is cozy with music, dancers and street food.

 At the Choco Museum in San Diego, you get to taste a lot while learning all about the history of cocoa.Totally “into chocolate”?
 Then order a Mojito de chocolate or sign up for the “Bean to Bar” chocolate workshop.